RegExpTemplate/regexp-template-core/README.md

 In the hello world example above, `/hello/` and `/world/` are two _elements_ of that template.

 Template _elements_ have 4 types:
 - RegExp - used to add regular expression segments to the template.
-Also allow to use [template variables](#Template-Variables).
+Also allow use of [template variables](#Template-Variables).
 - string - all characters are interpreted as literal characters (except especials of strings like `\n`).

 - RegExpTemplate - this allows templates to be used inside another templates.
 See the [subtemplates section](#Subtemplates).